Posted on July, 13 2021

 These changes could include enhancements to our busiest routes, as well as new types of service like:

-- Mictrotransit, which use DART vehicles to provide real-time, door-to-door service within a transit zone similar to a ride hailing service like Uber or Lyft.
+- Mictrotransit, which use DART vehicles to provide real-time, curb-to-curb service within a transit zone similar to a ride hailing service like Uber or Lyft.

 - Partnerships with taxi or ride hailing companies to fill transit gaps in our region to help people connect to shopping, entertainment, work, school, medical appointments, or the greater DART network.